Wavebreakmedia/Shutterstock.com

 Leaving no learner behind

 UNESCO believes that every learner matters equally.
 Yet millions of people worldwide continue to be excluded from education for reasons which might include gender, sexual orientation, ethnic or social origin, language, religion, nationality, economic condition or ability.
 Inclusive education works to identify all barriers to education and remove them and covers everything from curricula to pedagogy and teaching.
-UNESCO’s work in this area is firstly guided by the as well as and the which emphasize inclusion and equity as the foundation for quality education.
+UNESCO’s work in this area is firstly guided by the UNESCO Convention against Discrimination in Education (1960) as well as Sustainable Development Goal 4 and the which emphasize inclusion and equity as the foundation for quality education.

 Videos